 New 3G Vehicle Camera Designed for Commercial Fleets may lead to Annual Savings of £400 Per Vehicle

 The Commercial Vehicle Show of 2017 (CVS) is set to commence in Birmingham on the 25th April.
-Alongside countless technological innovations sure to be uncovered at the Britain’s most comprehensive commercial road transport show, Intelligent Telematics have confirmed that they will be showcasing their new 3G vehicle camera designed for the fleet marketplace.
+Alongside countless technological innovations sure to be uncovered at the Britain’s most comprehensive commercial road transport show, Intelligent Telematics have confirmed that they will be showcasing their new 3G vehicle camera designed for the company fleet insurance marketplace.

 The 3G vehicle camera has been described by Intelligent Telematics as the only camera that will be able to deliver an integrated driver behaviour monitoring system alongside its steps to increase proactive claims management in the sector.

 Indeed, a trial of the camera has already reported to be achieving savings of up to £400 annually for each individual vehicle within a fleet, alongside saving of up to £1,600 on vehicle claims.

 Sam Footer, the Head of International Business and Strategic Devlopment at Intelligent Telematics has said that:

 “We will be sharing the stand with key solutions and technology partners to demonstrate how road transport operators can achieve significant savings and benefits from using our integrated 3G camera solution”

 “By combining our industry-leading devices with complementary software technologies and services, we have created an advanced proposition that offers unrivalled savings potential for SME’s and global blue chip fleets.”